ruslanakhmett/test_cases/readme.md

 Page for test(only http), example: http://ptsv2.com

-For clarity, I chose to replace this words: ['parameters', 'together', 'GET'] for this '!_!_!_!'
+For clarity, I chose to replace this words: ['parameters', 'together', 'GET', 'October'] for this '!_!_!_!'

 This script is recommended to run on Linux, it seems MacOS does not support the netfilterqueue library.